rbiggs/chocolatechip-ui-zepto/examples/README.markdown

 ---
+title: ChocolateChip-UI - A Compact JavaScript Framework for Mobile Webkit Apps
+---
 #ChocolateChip-UI for Zepto

 ChocolateChip-UI is a mobile Web app framework using HTML5, WAML, CSS and JavaScript.
 This version runs on top of Zepto.
 If you have been using Zepto for you mobile Web app needs, this can round out your needs nicely.
 You can take advantage of the rich feature set of ChocolateChip-UI running on top of Zepto for a complete development framework.